kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 ## What is Entourage anti-pattern?

-The Entourage anti-pattern in simple Enlgish means that when you invite one, and only one, friend to your party, we brings his own uninvited friends.
+The Entourage anti-pattern, in simple Enlgish means that when you invite one, and only one, friend to your party, we brings his own uninvited friends.
 This causes undesirable dependency management.
 It brings unnecessary dependencies on board.